kingwood77/MSI-Z490i-Unify-Hackintosh/README.md

 IGD MULTI-Monitor: Enable

 What not working:
 sleep.
-When sleeped, cann't wake up, and when press power button lead to reboot.
+When slept, cann't wake up, and when press power button lead to reboot.

 Not test:
 Thunderbolt 3, Type-C